I am an Assistant Professor in the School of Mathematical & Statistical Sciences at Clemson University (Subfaculty: Operations Research).

 Application areas: Energy markets, Nonconvex market pricing, Capacity markets, Networked Cournot competition, Power systems optimization, Healthcare.

-Methodologies: Copositive programming, Stochastic programming, Integer programming, Mixed-integer nonlinear programming, Decomposition methods.
+Methodologies: Copositive programming, Integer programming, Mixed-integer nonlinear programming, Stochastic programming, Robust optimization, Decomposition methods.